Make a Report

 - Step In Stand Up Campaign

-Reporting to the police or reporting to the Title IX Officer: What’s the difference?
+Reporting to the police or reporting to the Title IX Coordinator: What’s the difference?

 A Complainant may choose to make a report to the University and may also choose to make a report to law enforcement.
 A Complainant may pursue either or both of these options at the same time.
 A Complainant may also choose to report to neither the University or to law enforcement.

 As set forth in Texas A&M Rule 08.0.01.M1, a Complainant who wishes to pursue criminal action in addition to, or instead of, making a report to the University should contact law enforcement directly

 During a criminal investigation, investigators gather evidence in order to determine whether someone broke the law.
 If a person is found guilty of breaking a law, a judge assigns criminal penalties (like incarceration or sex offender registration).